runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aeljinn.md

 Because they technically shapeshift into a creature, some consider them to be 'fae rather than 'jinn, even if their abilities are more like that of a 'water jinn than any 'fae.

+Like Oozes, they are capable of reproducing asexually through fission.

 # Culture